darshan-hpc/polaris-log-collection-scripts-cug25/log-collection-analysis/jobs-overview/README.md

 **extract-jobs-overview.py**

 This script calculates a statistical overview of all jobs for each interface.
 Statistics include total number of jobs, total bytes accessed, and total files accessed.
+It also summarizes how many log files did not perform I/O using any interface.

 `Usage: python extract-jobs-overview.py <job_stats_dir>`